berkley4/ungoogled-chromium-debian/.github/README.md

 # Copy over the debian directory
 cp -a ../../debian .

+# Include TARBALL=1 in your variables and run the configure script to
-# Download and extract the upstream tarball
+# download and extract (refer below and to the script to configure further)
-debian/rules tarball
+TARBALL=1 ./debian/configure.sh
 ```

 ## Finish preparing the source